DavesCodeMusings/raspberry-cobbler/docs/tl-dr.md

 # TL;DR Raspberry Pi DIY OS Essentials
 This very high level document assumes you know a lot of things and does not go into detail.
-If you need more step-by-step instructions, start with [here](index.md).
+If you need more step-by-step instructions, start with phase 0 [here](index.md).

 ## Boot partition
 You can get a pre-built boot loader and kernel by cloning the Raspberry Pi firmware git repo: